The Cost of Living in Hawaii in 2020

 When it comes to utilities, Hawaii’s residents pay the most when it comes to monthly energy bills in the nation.
 According to the U.S. Energy Information Administration, you can expect to receive the energy bill at an average of $168.13 per month.
 That’s $50.48 more expensive than the national average of $117.65.

 Let’s say you do choose to live outside of the busy Honolulu or downtown area – you’ll then need to consider the cost of owning and driving a vehicle.
-Gas prices as of 2019 is about $2.635 per gallon.
+Gas prices as of April 2020 is about $3.16 per gallon in Honolulu.
 Taking the bus or, in Oahu, TheBus, may be a more affordable method of transportation, at $2.50 per ticket, although it may not be an appealing daily commute of choice.

 If you work in downtown Honolulu or Waikiki, you’ll most likely need to rent a parking spot in the case your company doesn’t provide one.
 Parking ranges typically from $100 to $200.
 Those who live in a condo may also need to rent a stall at around the same price, although it depends on association rules.